 The benefits of solar home systems

 Solar home systems are replacing kerosene lamps, avoiding the fumes and fire-risk of such lamps.
-Each solar home system saves about 375 kg CO2 per year.
-Owners of a solar home system also save about Tk 400 to Tk 500 (USD 6.00 to 7.50) per month on kerosene, which in many cases covers their loan repayment.
-Kerosene costs have risen by 60% in the past year, and are continuing to increase due to rising world oil prices and higher transport costs.
+Each solar home system saves about 375 kilogrammes of CO2 per year.
+Owners of a solar home system also save about Tk 400 to Tk 500 (USD 6 to 7.5) per month on kerosene, which in many cases covers their loan repayment.
+Kerosene costs have risen by up to 60 per cent in recent years and are continuing to increase due to rising world oil prices and higher transport costs.
 They will increase further when the government reduces its subsidy of kerosene.
-Therefore the economic benefit of owning a solar home system will also continue to increase.
+Therefore the economic benefits of owning a solar home system will continue to increase.

 Solar home systems have significant income-generating potential.
-Many businesses can remain open for longer, including tailoring shops, restaurants and grocery shops.
+Many businesses can remain open for longer, including tailors, restaurants and grocery shops.
 Solar home systems have also led to increased production in areas such as fishing, rice processing, poultry farming and handicraft.
-New jobs have been created for solar technicians, electronic repairers and in running community TV stations.
-New business opportunities are also made possible, such as renting mobile phone time.
+New jobs have been created for solar technicians, electronic repairers and those running community TV stations.
+New business opportunities have also been made possible, such as renting mobile phone time.
 Grameen Shakti set up the micro-utility model to help shopkeepers get access to photovoltaic lights and extend their business hours.
 There were more than 10,000 micro-utility lights operating in rural market places in 2007.

-Grameen Shakti has developed four different credit schemes to make the solar home systems affordable.
+Grameen Shakti has developed four different credit schemes to make solar home systems affordable.
 Customers pay different proportions of down-payment and monthly instalment according to their circumstances, supported by low-interest loans that Grameen Shakti receives from the Dutch Stichting Gilles Foundation and from the World Bank through the Bangladesh Ministry of Finance's Infrastructure Development Company Limited (IDCOL).
 Grameen Shakti has also received grants from USAID to cover their overhead costs, which has made it possible for them to deliver less expensive services.
 The company is widely recognised to comprise a strong business model based on vertical integration of solar home system technology and micro-finance.
 Grameen Shakti got its initial funds from the Grameen Trust and Grameen Fund.
-But the current (2007) massive scale-up is part of a World Bank and Global Environment Facility (GEF)-supported government programme, which was launched in 2003.
+However, the 2007 massive scale-up was part of a World Bank and Global Environment Facility (GEF)-supported government programme, which had been launched in 2003.